What Keepers Do

-Keepers of the Wild is a 501 (c)3 non profit organization dedicated to the protection of abused, neglected, abandoned and retired captive wildlife.
-To provide the best standard of care and help enforce the humane treatment of all animals.
+Keepers of the Wild is an accredited, top-rated 501 (c) (3) non-profit organization dedicated to protecting abused, neglected, abandoned, and retired captive wildlife, providing the best standard of care, and helping enforce humane treatment of all animals through education and public awareness.

-Through education and public awareness we seek to alleviate all animals suffering and help eliminate use of wild animals as pets and their exploitation in show business.
+As Keepers, we seek to alleviate all animals' suffering and strive to help eliminate the use of wild animals as pets and their exploitation in show business.
 The preservation and protection of wildlife and the environment are paramount to our goals.